 What Can We Do?

 At this point, you might be wondering what we can do to reduce our usage of pesticides to help improve the health of our pollinators (and ourselves).
-The great news is there are a variety of simple ways we can minimize both our usage of and exposure to pesticides.
+The great news is there are various simple ways we can minimize both our usage of and exposure to pesticides.

-Where possible, avoid pest problems in the first place by burying infested plant residues, and removing pest habitat.
+- Where possible, avoid pest problems in the first place by burying infested plant residues and removing pest habitats.

-Buy organic, locally grown fruits and vegetables.
-This is the best assurance of pesticide-free produce and supports farmers that participate in pollinator-friendly practices.
-National surveys have also shown that fruits and vegetables from farmers’ markets contain fewer pesticides even if they’re not organic.
+- Buy organic, locally grown fruits and vegetables.
+Organic is the best assurance of pesticide-free produce and supports farmers that participate in pollinator-friendly practices.
+National surveys have also shown that fruits and vegetables from farmers' markets contain fewer pesticides even if they're not organic.

-If you choose to use a pesticide, check for "Bee Hazard" warnings and pollinator precautions, and make sure to follow instructions carefully.
+- If you choose to use a pesticide, check for "Bee Hazard" warnings and pollinator precautions, and follow instructions carefully.

 If you are having trouble getting bees to nest in your yard, try reducing your pesticide usage.
 If you already have a pesticide-free yard and garden, then share your knowledge with your neighbors.
 It may be that your bees are being affected by pesticide drift or runoff.
 Engaging other people with the issues is a powerful means for increasing awareness and making positive change!